Marjorie Hicks: Let’s Cut to the Chase

 EASIEST - Tone your canvas’ with a mid value grey acrylic paint.
 Just cover your canvas or board with the paint, and leave to dry.
 (This should be dry within 20-30 minutes or so) Easy Peasy.

 A bit more work, but I think learning to stain/tone your canvas with oil, is a valued lesson in and of itself!
 Please use a mix of raw umber and ultramarine blue.
-To tone with oil paint, simply put a blob of raw umber and ultra marine blue on your board with a bit of odorless Gamsol mineral spirits, and completely cover your board with a large bristle brush.
+To tone with oil paint, simply put a small amount of raw umber and ultramarine blue on your board with a bit of odorless Gamsol mineral spirits, and completely cover your board with a large bristle brush.
 You should now have a board covered in a DEEP value.
 VERY DARK.
 Then, take a towel/cloth, and wipe it down until you have a nice mid grey tone.
 Rub well, so that when you run your finger over the canvas, there will be no mark left from your finger.
 If, when you have wiped the paint off, your canvas is still a light value, just apply more paint, and repeat this process.
 You should stain a couple of days prior to class so that your foundation will be mostly dry.
 You’ll notice that ultra marine blue is much stronger than raw umber, so if you want your grey to be on the warm side don’t use much blue.

 Ultra Marine Blue